sindhucode1/Capstone-Project/README.md

 # Customer Behavior Analysis and Personalized Recommendations on JD.com

 ## Introduction
-JD.com is one of China's largest online retail platforms, specializing in a wide range of consumer goods.
-The platform processes millions of transactions daily, generating vast amounts of data related to customer behavior, purchasing habits, and preferences.
-Leveraging this data can help optimize customer experience through personalized recommendations, ultimately driving sales and enhancing customer satisfaction.
+JD.com is one of China's largest e-commerce platforms, operating across multiple locations and offering a wide variety of consumer goods.
+As a leading online retailer, JD.com generates extensive data on customer behavior, purchasing patterns, and product preferences.

 #### Project Overview
-This capstone project focuses on analyzing customer purchasing behavior on JD.com and developing a personalized recommendation system to suggest products tailored to individual users' preferences.
+This project focuses on analyzing customer behavior and predicting purchases on JD.com.
+Using PySpark and Spark SQL, the data was processed, analyzed, and modeled to extract key insights and build recommendations for improving customer experience and optimizing sales strategies.

-###### Key Goals:
-#### Customer Behavior Analysis:
-Understand patterns and trends in customer purchasing behavior, segmented by demographics like age, gender, economy, and region, as well as external influences such as word of mouth.
+#### Technologies Used:
+**Data Processing:** PySpark, Spark SQL

+**Database:** SQL Server

+**Programming Language:** Python

+**Machine Learning:** Regression and Recommendation Models

+#### Utilized Spark SQL for efficient querying and analysis of large datasets:

+**Top 10 Products:** Queried transaction data to identify the most purchased products.

+**Customer Segmentation:** Aggregated customer data to find relationships between age groups, education levels, and purchasing patterns.

+**Top 10 Customers:** Ranked customers by total purchases and order frequency.

-#### Recommendation System:
+#### Business Implications

-Implement a personalized recommendation engine that suggests products based on customers past purchase behavior and preferences, using collaborative filtering, content-based filtering, or hybrid recommendation methods.
+1.Customer Retention Strategies

+2.Inventory Optimization

+3.Revenue Growth Opportunities

+4.Improved Business Decision-Making